Looking for the best e-wallets in Malaysia for your own use, but not sure which to pick? What are the options out there? What features are available?

 Best e-wallet in Malaysia in this category: Depends which of these services you already use

-Which one do you think is the best e-wallets in Malaysia?
+Which ones do you think are the best e-wallets in Malaysia?

 So, how many e-wallets do you currently have installed?
 How many are you using regularly?
 Which one is your favourite?
 Which ones do you want to check out?
 Let me know in the comments!